decretist/Dissertation/Chapter3/chapter3.markdown

 [69] Foucault, “What Is an Author?”
 214. Foucault claims to have derived the four criteria for determining whether a given "discursive set" has one or several authors from Jerome's *De Viris illustribus*.
 He provides, however, no citations.
-Walzer and Inabinit indicate that "similar principles" can be found in Karl Kelchner Hulley, “Principles of Textual Criticism Known to St. Jerome,” *Harvard Studies in Classical Philology* 55 (1944): 105–9.
+Walzer and Inabinet indicate that "similar principles" can be found in Karl Kelchner Hulley, “Principles of Textual Criticism Known to St. Jerome,” *Harvard Studies in Classical Philology* 55 (1944): 105–9.
 Arthur E. Walzer and Brandon M. Inabinet,